polito-SE2-TEAM-20/softeng2-Hike-Tracker/retrospective/Retrospective-Template-Sprint-4.md

 - Technical Debt management:
   - Total hours estimated: 1h45m
   - Total hours spent: 1h30m
-  - Hours estimated for remediation by SonarQube
+  - Hours estimated for remediation by SonarQube: 2h2min
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues: 2h2min
-  - Hours spent on remediation
+  - Hours spent on remediation: 1h30min
   - debt ratio (as reported by SonarQube under "Measures-Maintainability")
     - Frontend: 0.9% (Grade A)
     - Backend: 0.2% (Grade A)